Catalog-based detection of unrecognized blends in deep optical ground based imaging: Data Description

 \subsection{Selections After Matching}

-After matching, we apply a series of cuts to the joint sample to select sources with robust photometry.
-They are all selections on columns from the ground-based COSMOS data (more details in App.~\ref{sec:sel_ground}).
-In addition, we remove sources that are outside of the HST coverage, which results in a ``base'' COSMOS sample consisting of 138\,844 high S/N sources at a depth of $i^{\p}<24.5$.
+After matching, we apply a series of cuts to the joint sample to select sources with robust photometry. \edit{They are all selections on columns from the ground-based COSMOS data such as removing low surface brightness objects, saturated sources, and masked areas (more details in App.~\ref{sec:sel_ground}).} In addition, we remove sources that are outside of the HST coverage, which results in a ``base'' COSMOS sample consisting of 138\,844 high S/N sources at a depth of $i^{\p}<24.5$. \edit{These cuts mimic a ``Gold Sample'' like those found in cosmological surveys \citep{desY3_gold, desY6_gold, kids_gold} which better prepares us for application to LSST cosmology.
+This limit, in conjunction with the HST completeness limit at 26.5 \citep{hst_cosmos_wl}, is further motivation for the $\Delta_i \leq 2$ cut-off written above. }

+\edit{We note that since our main aim here is weak lensing, we keep only objects classified as galaxies in the COSMOS catalog, but that the star-galaxy separation in COSMOS differs substantially from that in LSST.
+The COSMOS catalog bases the star-galaxy separation on spectral fitting of 30 bands spanning from GALEX NUV to Spitzer IR imaging, whereas the LSST Science Pipeline star-galaxy separation is primarily morphology-based (and limited to optical bands).
+In addition, deep Chandra imaging of the COSMOS field allows the identification of X-ray AGNs, which removes 1668 objects that otherwise pass our photometry cuts (171 X-ray AGN do not pass these cuts).}

 Out of the 138\,844 base sample, 60\,390 sources are labeled by \texttt{SExtractor} as isolated in all bands (see item 2 above).
 We refer to these sources as the ``Non-deblended sample'', to differentiate them from the ``pure'' sample as defined in Sect.~\ref{subsec:match} and to reflect the fact that even when they are isolated by ground detection, they can still be unrecognized blends.
 The remaining 78\,454 sources are called the ``Deblended sample''.
 Notice that the Non-deblended sample is based on ground source detections only.
-Note that we do not cut on flux errors, nor do we exclude non-detections in any bands.
-We adopt the Lupton {\it asinh} magnitude \citep{lupton}, or ``Luptitudes'', a magnitude system designed to work even at low or even negative fluxes (See App.~\ref{sec:appb} for how we calculated Luptitudes for the base COSMOS sample).
+Note that we do not cut on flux errors, nor do we exclude non-detections in any bands\edit{, but we do remove all non-observations in at least one band (there are only 8 of them in total)}.
+We adopt the Lupton {\it asinh} magnitude \citep{lupton}, or ``Luptitudes'', a magnitude system designed to work even at low or even negative fluxes (see App.~\ref{sec:appb} for how we calculated Luptitudes for the base COSMOS sample).